 Are you a disabled person living or working in Bucks who wants to make things better for all disabled people?
-BuDS is seeking up to three additional Trustees to strengthen our team so that we can continue to fix the big issues affecting all disabled people in Bucks.
+BuDS is seeking additional Trustees to strengthen our team so that we can continue to fix the big issues affecting all disabled people in Bucks.

 Being a BuDS Trustee

 BuDS Trustees are activists keen to get things done and make Bucks better for disabled people – it is not a dry once-a-month commitment like it can be in other charities.
 BuDS Trustees have a hands-on role within BuDS, leading one or more of our projects or taking on specific roles within a project.
 Your exact role is tailored to your availability, interests and skills, so that everyone – especially you – is happy.